Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/api_clients.md

 ## Example

-For example, we want to read and write tweets from Twitter Api (non-contractual endpoint).
+For example, we want to read and write tweets from Twitter API (non-contractual endpoint).

 First, we have to create read and write tweets routes :
 ```yml